What is the most appropriate strings action for my guitar?

 CLASSICAL AND FLAMENCO GUITARS

-We use extra high tension strings: D'Addario (EXP 44 Extra Hard Tension).
+We use extra high tension strings: D'Addario (XTC 44 Extra Hard Tension).

 However, it does not mean you necessarily have to use extra high string models from these or any other strings manufacturers.
 You can also use High or Normal tension.
 Everything will depend on your comfort with the guitar and the features you obtain from each kind off string.
 This is due to different pulsations of each player.